voedger/voedger-internals/server/design/orch.md

 - Flow:
   - Loop
     - If leadership lost
-        - tartgo killerRoutine
+        - go `killerRoutine`
             - After 30 seconds kills the process
+            - Never stoped, process must exit and goroutine must die
+            - Yes, this is the anti-patterm "Goroutine/Task/Thread Leak"
-        - VVM.updateProblem(leadershipLostErr)
+        - `VVM.updateProblem(leadershipLostErr)`
-    - Wait for timer (30 seconds) or VVM.monitorShutCtx
+    - Wait for timer (30 seconds) or `VVM.monitorShutCtx`
     - If `VVM.monitorShutCtx` is closed - break
-  - Cancel killerRoutine context and wait